rweekly/rweekly.org/draft.md

 + [How to have (my) content shared by R Weekly?](https://github.com/rweekly/rweekly.org#how-to-have-my-content-shared-by-r-weekly)

+This week’s release was curated by [Ryo Nakagawara](https://twitter.com/R_by_Ryo), with help from the RWeekly team members and contributors.

 ###  Highlight

 + [The targetopia: An R package ecosystem for democratized reproducible pipelines at scale](https://wlandau.github.io/posts/2020-12-14-targetopia/)